amg98/ACME/README.md

 terraform apply
 ```

-Then, you must connect to the instance creating an SSH tunnel to be able to access the website.
-Minikube has been
+Then, we connect using SSH to the EC2 instance in order to set up the Kubernetes cluster.
+We do this manually because
-used as the Kubernetes tool to ease deployment.
-However, as it is a tool for local clusters, we can't access it from
-the Internet, so the SSH tunnel is mandatory in this case.
-In a more complex scenario, a more suitable tool such as
-kubeadm should be used instead.
+some minikube commands fail randomly, so it is possible that we must enter this multiple times to work.

 ```
-sudo ssh -i acmekey.pem -L 80:localhost:80 ec2-user@my-ec2-ip
+ssh -i acmekey.pem ec2-user@my-ec2-ip

 ./minikube start --vm-driver=none
 ./minikube addons enable ingress